All About Amity Middle School Orange

 Amity schools follow the State of Connecticut Guidelines for excused and unexcused absences.
 This document is available on the Amity School District website: www.amityregion5.org.
 A parent or guardian must call the school if their child is going to be absent.
 If we do not receive a phone call, the main office will call the parent/guardian to verify the absence.
 If your child is expected to be out more than one day due to illness, you must ALSO contact the nurse’s office at 203-392-2096.

-Life Arts classes include Art, Health, Literacy Enrichment, and Technical Education.
+Life Arts classes include Art, Health, General Music, and Technical Education.
 Students are heterogeneously grouped and are not organized by their academic team.
 Each class meets for one quarter of the year.

-Every seventh and eighth grade student will choose from Band, Choir, General Music, Mandarin Chinese, and Strings opposite Physical Education.
+Every seventh and eighth grade student will choose from Band, Choir, Mandarin Chinese, and Strings opposite Physical Education.
 There are also half-year elective courses in Life Arts for eighth graders.

 ACADEMIC SUCCESS PERIOD